Close Menu

 Dark cladding like this gives a house a solid, modern edge.
 The black panels have a rough stone texture that catches the light in interesting ways.
 Then the warm timber on the entry overhang and door pulls it all together without feeling stark.
 It makes the front approach feel intentional and strong.

-See Also 22 One Story Colonial House Exterior Designs That Keep Things Simple
+See Also 17 Modern House Exterior Two Story Designs That Inspire

 This setup works best on homes set back from the street or near trees, where the dark tone blends with shadows but the wood draws your eye right to the door.
 Pick weather-resistant woods and cladding to keep maintenance low.
 Skip busy plantings nearby.
 Let the materials do the talking.